geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2019.02.01 to 2019.03.00
 With MapStore **2019.03.00** some dependencies that were previously hosted on github, have now been published on the npm registry, and package.json has been updated accordingly.
-[Here](https://github.com/geosolutions-it/MapStore2/pull/4598) is the PR that documents how to update local package.json
+[Here](https://github.com/geosolutions-it/MapStore2/pull/4598) is the PR that documents how to update local package.json and local webpack if not using the mapstore buildConfig/testConfig common files.

 After updating package.json run **npm install**
 Now you should be able to run locally with **npm start**